“What is she doing? ”

 Palpation, or touching, is another feature of this exam.
 Your hygienist will start by standing in front of you and palpate your head, temples and neck.
 Then traveling to the side, begin to feel your throat, under your tongue, your cheeks and lips.
 Using a gauze pad your tongue will be moved from side to side to see underneath it and ask you to say “AHH!” to check the back of your throat.

-Patients are instructed to advise their dental professionals immediately if an area looks white or red or if changes in voice begin to occur.
+Patients are instructed to advise their dental professionals immediately if an area looks white or red.
+We would rather see you early for an examination.

 Insist that this is a part of your overall exam whenever you visit your dental hygienist.